First an explanation for those who have stumbled on

 so little success....

-The B&B - there is always something to clean, rooms
+The accommodation- there is always something to clean,

-to get ready for the next guest, phone to answer, breakfast to be
+rooms to get ready for the next guest, phone to answer, or a guest's

-Your host Rob tries to spend as much time as possible getting more
+Your host Shane tries to spend as much time as possible getting more

-sculptures estalished on the property so help with the B&B is
+sculptures estalished on the property so help is much appreciated.

 The